 We can use:

-This is more portable in case the interpreter is installed in some other (non-default) directory. env is a shell command for Unix and Unix-like operating systems.
+This is more portable in case the interpreter is installed in some other (non-default) directory. env is a shell command for Linux and Unix-like operating systems.
 It is often used by shell scripts to launch the correct interpreter.